-- talk to your doctor; - create an Advance Healthcare Directive, there are forms to help you to do this, see page 24.
+talk to your doctor;

+Create an Advance Healthcare Directive, there are forms to help

 What is an Advance Healthcare Directive?

 An Advance Healthcare Directive is where you write down what you would like to happen in relation to the use of certain medical care treatments, such as those mentioned on page 21.
 This can sometimes be called a 'living will'.